Bochum-Ehrenfeld station

 Bochum-Ehrenfeld station is a station in the district of Ehrenfeld of the city of Bochum in the German state of North Rhine-Westphalia.
 It is on the Witten/Dortmund–Oberhausen/Duisburg railway and it is classified by Deutsche Bahn as a category 5 station.
 The station was opened on 25 September 1977.

-The station is served by line S 1 of the Rhine-Ruhr S-Bahn (Dortmund–Solingen) on week days every 15 minutes during the day between Dortmund and Essen.
+The station is served by line S 1 of the Rhine-Ruhr S-Bahn (Dortmund–Solingen), running between Dortmund and Essen, every 15 minutes during the day on weekdays.